randomlshb/randomlshb.github.io/README.md

 If you want to have your own custom URL for the randomizer instead of the `*.github.io`:

 After purchasing the domain you want, create a new file called `CNAME` in the root directory with only the contents of the URL.
 Point your domain to `YOURACCOUNTNAME.github.io` and everything should magically work.

+# Hosting on your website

+To host the website yourself, you can generate the source files by invoking [Jekyll](https://jekyllrb.com/).

+or..

+Download the zip file of the generated source files [here](https://github.com/randomlshb/randomlshb-source/archive/master.zip).
+Follow the same steps above for modifying the `songs.csv`.